LLschuster/tenants-app/README.md

 ### github folder

 It's another folder that contains information about github workflows that validates the code and runs the tests.

+## What can be improved

+- Make better animations
+- The design can be more polished
+- add persistent to the server to the database to allow for booking appartments and remembering users.